 The problem – if it is, indeed, a problem – is twofold.
 First is the so-called democratization of fashion.
 Once marketers figured out that “fashion” is a great way to sell clothes, overnight all clothes magically became fashion.
 Changing the name is the oldest – and cheapest – trick in any marketing textbook and it has worked incredibly well by providing validation to any piece of apparel.
 This has lead to destruction of all hierarchy in fashion, another characteristic of postmodernism.
 Everything is called fashion today, from Chanel’s haute couture to the rags in H&M’s clearance bin.
 The high/low divide has been erased by cheerful championing of fast fashion on the part of fashion magazines full of “get-the-look-for-less” articles and celebrities who proudly display their it bags next to their flip-flops.

 The destruction of hierarchy can also be seen in the meteoric rise of streetwear.
 Today, two of the most-talked brands in the fashion press are Hood By Air and Public School, who churn out spruced up sweatshirts, sweatpants, t-shirts and bomber jackets.
-A pair of Nikes worn with a designer coat is as common of a site as a pair of Dior shoes.
+A pair of Nikes worn with a designer coat is as common of a sight as a pair of Dior shoes.

 The above simply means that today all propositions in fashion are valid and it becomes increasingly hard to champion one thing over another.
 The new generation has been told that sneakers and t-shirts are fashion since they could remember their first forays into personal style.
 That is why they crave the same things now as they did when they were teenagers.
 They wants something stylish, but also something that does not take them out of their comfort zone.
 And they are willing to pay premium prices for it.